 Clearly, it’s a reflection of the athlete himself – his values, ethics, circumstances, motives, etc. But it can also speak volumes about where he’s from, especially in a highly conformist society like Mexico where idiosyncrasies and outliers are less common than many people think.

 Rafa’s compadre, Raul Flores Hernandez, a slick and charismatic old-timer, is a convicted felon with longstanding ties to drug cartels.
-For decades, he has used aliases and shell companies to help gangsters evade government scrutiny.
+For decades, he has used aliases and shell companies to help fellow gangsters evade government scrutiny.
 In Sinaloa and Jalisco, Mr Flores is a known mafioso and money launderer.

 A recent US Treasury Department statement accuses Rafa and singer Julion Alvarez of maintaining “longstanding relationships with Flores… acting as front persons for him and his DTO [drug-trafficking organization] and holding assets on their behalf”.